 Don't Fight Her Nesting Instincts - Let Her Be A Mother Dog

-A bitch’s behavior patterns are what instinct dictates.
-She can't help what she's doing.
-And thank goodness she has strong nesting, birthing, and litter care instincts!
-Any attempt to suppress a bitch’s primitive need to dig for herself a safe nursery is only going to frustrate both canine and human being.
+A mother dog can't help what she's doing if she has strong nesting, birthing, and litter care instincts!
+Any attempt to suppress a bitch’s primitive need to dig for herself a safe nursery is only going to frustrate both the dog and the breeder.
 Shredding and digging to make a nice ROUND nest is not something she is doing to be naughty; it is a natural part of the birthing process.

 You probably made or bought her a nice rectangular whelping box.
 Your husband, like mine, might have built her a masterpiece out of lumber.
 That was a waste of money.

 A long-time Doberman breeder said "Buy her a child's wading pool!
 It is the most sanitary whelping bed.
-It is ROUND.
-That is what she wants."
+It is ROUND, just what she wants."
 Don't dogs turn 'round and 'round before they lay down?
 Doesn't a mother dog curl "around" her newborn puppies?
 Best of all, for less than $10 you can toss it, and buy another for her next litter.

 OK, then get inventive.
-You know she wants round.
 You know she's going to dig and shred and prepare her nest.
-You also know the birthing process is going to release a lot of fluids so put old carpet in the bottom.
-Or do like I did.
-I bought that rubber matting like is used behind bars and food prep areas.
-Nowadays they make it for boaters (and animals) and it is called dry deck.
+You also know the birthing process is going to release a lot of fluids so put rags and old carpet on top of the Dry Deck rubber matting.

 Put The Whelping Nest In A Quiet Private Place